Life Cycle Events

 Baby Naming/Simchat Bat

-Bar/Bat Mitzvah
+B Mitzvah

 Wedding

 Rabbi Sarah Mack can help you prepare for this wonderful, joyous occasion, by teaching bride and groom the meaning of the ceremony, from Ketubah (marriage document), to Kiddushin (Engagement) to Huppah (Marriage Canopy) to Nissuin (marriage ceremony) to breaking the glass.
 We also counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
-We also work with you in designing the ceremony, providing our knowledge and experience.
+We work with you in designing the ceremony, providing our knowledge and experience.

 Funeral